Richard Nixon 1968 presidential campaign: Aftermath

 Nixon and Agnew took office as president and vice president during their inauguration on January 20, 1969.
 Following the election, the slogan "Bring Us Together", referencing a poster held by a 13-year-old girl at a rally during his campaign, was used as a basis for the theme of his inauguration, although it would later be seized by Democrats to attack later Nixon policies.
 In his inaugural address, Nixon said that "the greatest honor history can bestow is the title of peacemaker", outlining the direction Nixon sought to take, such as his visit to the People's Republic of China in 1972, opening diplomatic relations between the two nations, and détente plus the Anti-Ballistic Missile Treaty with the Soviet Union, all in his first term.

 While overseeing an initial escalation of American involvement in the Vietnam War, he subsequently ended U.S. involvement in 1973, and eliminated the draft.
 Domestically, his administration generally embraced policies that transferred power from Washington to the states.
 Among other things, he initiated wars on cancer and drugs, imposed wage and price controls, enforced desegregation of Southern schools and established the Environmental Protection Agency.
-Though he presided over Apollo 11 and the subsequent lunar landings, he later scaled back manned space exploration.
+Though he presided over Apollo 11 and the subsequent lunar landings, he later scaled back crewed space exploration.
 In 1972, he was reelected by a landslide, the largest to that date.
 The Watergate scandal, which would consume the greater part of his second term, resulted in his ultimate resignation on August 9, 1974.